-For national train transportation, any student under 26 years of age can buy a BahnCard, which entitles you to a 25% or 50% discount on all regular fares, depending on the type of BahnCard you purchase.
-The BahnCard is valid for one year and is automatically renewed for a second year unless cancelled on time.
-You may want to visit the Internet homepage of the Deutsche Bahn (German Rail) for conditions, routes, times, connections, and special offers: www.bahn.de.
-Generally, a BahnCard pays for itself quickly and is a good investment; many former AYF participants have noted that a BahnCard 50 worked out guite well for them.
-However, the BahnCard 25 can be combined with other reduced prices (Sparpreise); if you are the kind of person who likes to finalize plans early (which will give you the broadest selection of Sparpreistickets), then you might be better off with the BahnCard 25 in combination with Sparpreise.
-In either case, you can start saving with it right after your arrival in Germany.
+For national train transportation, any student under 27 years of age can buy a BahnCard, which entitles you to a 25% or 50% discount on all regular fares, depending on the type of BahnCard you purchase.
+The BahnCard is normally valid for one year and is automatically renewed for a second year unless cancelled on time.
+However, the Deutsche Bahn has recently been experimenting with different models such as three-month subscriptions and the BahnCard Flex which can be cancelled monthly.
+Whether these particular offers will be available to you in September 2018 is not entirely clear.
+You may want to visit the Internet homepage of the Deutsche Bahn (German Rail) for up-to-date BahnCard pricing and subscription models, conditions, routes, times, connections, and special offers at www.bahn.de.
+Generally, a BahnCard pays for itself quickly and is a good investment; many former AYF participants have noted that a BahnCard 50 worked out quite well for them.
+Both BahnCards can be combined with other reduced prices (Sparpreise).
+If you are the kind of person who likes to finalize plans early (which will give you the broadest selection of Sparpreistickets), then you might be better off with the BahnCard 25 in combination with Sparpreise since the reduction on a Sparpreis offered for BahnCard 50 holders is also 25%.
+In either case, you can start saying with it right after your arrival in Germany.
 If you wish to purchase a BahnCard upon arrival in Frankfurt, be sure to have the address of the AYF Program Center handy.
 It is best not to use the dorm address as your mailing address (too much mail gets lost there!), but have the BahnCard sent to you c/o Academic Year in Freiburg / Albert-Ludwigs-Universität / Poststelle / Platz der Universität 3 / 79098 Freiburg.
 You can also purchase the BahnCard online and print out a temporary BahnCard before setting foot on German soil.
 As with all online purchases from the DB, however, it is important to make sure to bring the exact same credit card along that was used to pay for it.
 The credit card used in the transaction is the required form of ID on board the train.